A National Cancer Institute initiative

 Newly established in fall of 2018, it will take advantage of the clinical infrastructure in the SMMART program and support extensive characterization of tissues collected therein.

-Please direct any inquiries regarding the Measuring, Modeling and Controlling Heterogeneity (M2CH) Center to Heidi Feiler, Scientific Program Manager, email@example.com.
+Please direct any inquiries regarding the Omic and Multidimensional Spatial (OMS) Human Tumor Atlas to Heidi Feiler, Scientific Program Manager, firstname.lastname@example.org.